There are many national and international foundations that over the course of time have supported INTERSOS’s activities in Italy and abroad.

 In 2018 and 2017, LDS Charities supported the launch of INTERSOS24 Centre for Unaccompanied Foreign Minors of Torre Spaccata.

-In 2016 8x1000 of the Baptist Christian Evangelical Union of Italy supported the Rome Centre for Unaccompanied Minors in Transit
+In 2016 and in 2019 8x1000 of the Baptist Christian Evangelical Union of Italy supported the Rome Centre for Unaccompanied Minors in Transit.

-In 2019, ISP funded INTERSOS’ Mobile clinic in Foggia Area, offering primary health care to agricultural workers.
+In 2019 and in 2020 ISP funded INTERSOS’ Mobile clinic in Foggia Area, offering primary health care to agricultural workers.
 The Fund supported the activities of our Mobile Medical Unit in Rome to Protect of Unaccompanied Foreign Minors (MSNA) in 2017, while in 2012 INTESA SAN PAOLO funded the Nocturnal Centre A28 in Rome.

-The Open Society Foundation supported the activities of the Mobile Migration Unit with a monitoring and data collection project regarding Unaccompanied Foreign Minors in Italy on the Northern Borders
+In 2017 the Open Society Foundation supported the activities of the Mobile Migration Unit with a monitoring and data collection project regarding Unaccompanied Foreign Minors in Italy on the Northern Borders , from 2019 our mobile clinic in Foggia Area and our Migration Unit advocacy program.

 The Enel Cuore Foundation supported restoration work for opening the Rome A28 Night Centre for Unaccompanied Foreign Minors in Transit in 2011

-The Johnson and Johnson Foundation contributed to the renovation of the Rome 24/7 Centre for Unaccompanied Foreign Minors of Torre Spaccata in 2017
+In 2017 the Johnson and Johnson Foundation contributed to the renovation of the Rome 24/7 Centre for primary health care and reception in Torre Spaccata (Rome) and to the first floor renovation in 2019/2020.

-The Edmond J.Safra Foundation contributed to the rehabilitation of the new Rome 24/7 Centre for Unaccompanied Foreign Minors of Torre Spaccata in 2017
+In 2017 the Edmond J.Safra Foundation contributed to the rehabilitation of the new Rome 24/7 Centre for primary health care and reception in Torre Spaccata (Rome) and to the first floor renovation in 2020.

 Amaris Foundation supported INTERSOS in Nigeria in 2017, on our Nutrition Program in Bama area, to treat severe and acute maltrution cases.